César Farías: Bolivia

 César Farías arrived in Bolivia in 2016 to manage The Strongest of La Paz.
-Later he was appointed as caretaker coach of the team, following Bolivia's failure to qualify for the 2018 FIFA World Cup.
+Later he was appointed as caretaker coach of the national team, following Bolivia's failure to qualify for the 2018 FIFA World Cup.
 As a caretaker coach, he went on an Asian tour, where he managed only one win over Myanmar 3–0, but also only suffered one minimal loss against Iran.
 After the tour, he returned to coach The Strongest.

 After the 2019 Copa América, in which Bolivia had a disappointing campaign (with three straight defeats), Farías was officially appointed as coach of Bolivia, tasked with helping Bolivia to qualify for the 2022 FIFA World Cup.
-Farías was in charge of the U-23 team as well.
+He was in charge of the under-23 team as well.

 In his first major competition for Bolivia as coach, for the 2020 CONMEBOL Pre-Olympic Tournament, the Bolivian team would have an outstanding performance, including two shock wins over powerhouses Uruguay and Peru; however, Bolivia did not place in the final round due to ultimately losing to the Brasil team.